pt2302-testorg/15.566-spring-2003/content/pages/lecture-notes.md

 Steel Manufacturing and Cross-Company Processes
 Delivering an Industry-wide IT Solution

-Guest: Richard Rowe, Founder of RoweCom \[Realvideo: ([MP4 - 204MB](https://archive.org/download/MIT15.566S03/15.566-subirana-220k.mp4)).
+Guest: Richard Rowe, Founder of RoweCom \[Realvideo: ({{% resource_link "24a1dc5c-f167-4bab-b5d5-5e430e2bd87a" "MP4 - 204MB" %}}).
 Note that some of the figures in the video have been disguised.\]

 {{< tdclose >}}{{< tdopen >}}